 Dunk and Egg have entered into service as sworn swords of Ser Eustace Osgrey of Standfast.
 A grievance over water rights has embroiled Ser Eustace into a feud with his neighbor, the rich and vindictive Lady Webber of Coldmoat.
 It's up to Dunk and Egg to resolve the dispute.

-- Bittersweet Ending: Everything works out perfectly for Eustance and Rohanne, with their grudge put squarely behind them and the drought breaking.
+- Bittersweet Ending: Everything works out perfectly for Eustace and Rohanne, with their grudge put squarely behind them and the drought breaking.
 Duncan, however, is chafed that his crush jumped into marriage while he was unconscious, and he's out of work again.

 - Civil War: The Blackfyre Rebellion in the past, whose aftermath and trauma is explored on a smaller scale in the local conflict between Standfast and Coldmoat.

 - Conflicting Loyalty: Much like Ser Jaime Lannister several decades in the future, Ser Duncan experiences this even on the smallest scale.
-He's sworn his sword to Ser Eustace Osgrey to defend his lands and people from the Webbers, but Eustace is a former Blackfyre loyalist and so a traitor, and Lady Rohanne hates him for foolishly entering a conflict that led to her beloved Ser Addam dying on the opposite side.
+He's sworn his sword to Ser Eustace Osgrey to defend his lands and people from the Webbers, but Eustace is a former supporter of the Blackfyre pretenders and so a traitor, and Lady Rohanne hates him for foolishly entering a conflict that led to her beloved Ser Addam dying on the opposite side.
 Moreover, Dunk likes and admires Lady Rohanne.
 Dunk's real commitment is protecting the common people who Eustace is forcing into preparing for a battle that will get them butchered.

 - First Episode Spoiler: Egg's real identity as Prince Aegon Targaryen.